AlexYouXin/Explicit-Shape-Priors/README.md

 `python VerSe_train.py`
 `python ACDC_train.py`

-# Testing
-If you want to test the model which has been trained on the BraTS 2020, VerSe 2019, ACDC dataset, run the testing script as following.
-`python BraTS_test.py`
-`python VerSe_test.py`
-`python ACDC_test.py`

 # Citation
 If you use our code or models in your work or find it is helpful, please cite the corresponding paper: